Introduction / History

 What Are Their Beliefs?

-In India they are officially Hindu, but over the border in Myanmar, they are better described as animistic.
-In both cases, they fear and serve spiritual forces that hold them back.
-There is a Christian minority in both countries, so they can be reached by their own people.
+The Hrangkhol are officially Hindu.
+They fear and serve spiritual forces that hold them back.
+There is a Christian minority, so in theory they can be reached by their own people.

 What Are Their Needs?